Welcome to the Department of Teaching and Learning

 "Because we seek to prepare teachers who are effective from their first day, our program has an exceptionally rich set of field experiences that provides students who are seeking certification with the skills and knowledge they need to begin their professional lives," says Hall.
 "Students interested in education who are not seeking certification benefit equally from these powerful experiences, as they use our field experiences as a means to understand the applications of theoretical knowledge about learning, teaching and development that can be applied in a variety of contexts."

-Students are admitted into the Early Childhood and Elementary Education major.
-Sharing some common coursework, students choose either an Early Childhood track, leading to teacher licensure for Pre-K through Third Grade, or an Elementary Education track, leading to teacher licensure for Kindergarten through Fifth Grade.
-Both tracks are field work intensive with a unique focus on children’s developmental thinking and reasoning in both school and non-school settings that involve teaching, advocacy, policy, and informal learning opportunities.
+Students are admitted into the Elementary Education major and take courses leading to teacher licensure for Kindergarten through Fifth Grade.
+This major incorporates intensive field work with a unique focus on children’s developmental thinking and reasoning in both school and non-school settings that involve teaching, advocacy, policy, and informal learning opportunities.

-Students in this program pursue a research-grounded, practice-intensive program leading to either licensure in Early Childhood Education or Elementary Education, or both.
-Students majoring Early Childhood and Elementary Education add a second non-education major, required for teacher licensure and adding valuable preparation for a wide variety of professional options.
+Students in this program pursue a research-grounded, practice-intensive program leading to licensure in Elementary Education.
+Students majoring Elementary Education add a second non-education major, required for teacher licensure and adding valuable preparation for a wide variety of professional options.
 Second majors often directly complement the Teacher Education requirements, enriching student development through a multiple-lensed-approach to education.
 Additionally, the program of studies for Teacher Education majors contains approximately 60 hours of liberal education courses that are taken across the University.

 Vanderbilt students seeking teacher licensure apply through the Office of Teacher Licensure at Vanderbilt and must meet licensure requirements in effect at the time of their graduation.
 Each year, teacher licensure candidates should consult the current Vanderbilt Undergraduate Catalog, the Undergraduate Guide to Teacher Licensure published by the Vanderbilt Office of Teacher Licensure, and the Peabody College Undergraduate Handbook published by the Office of Undergraduate Academic Affairs.